yumutian20020315/INFO448-ComplexKotlin/README.md

 > In addition to teaching you FizzBuzz (which really is used a lot in programmer interviews, I'm not making that up), this is an exercise in understanding how `map` and `fold` work, as they are commonly used in Kotlin code.
 Both come in a triad along with `filter`, and these three functions are the cornerstone library set of "functional programming".
 You are free to use `filter` as well, if you so choose, but you do not need to in order to pass the tests.
 This exercise also reinforces your comfort level with lambda and block syntax.

+***Extra Credit:*** Write new tests in `src/test/kotlin/edu/uw/complexkotlin/LibraryTest.kt` to test your FizzBuzz out to 50 and 100, then make your implementation work for it.
+(Let the TA know when you submit the assignment that you've done this so they can look for it.)

+***Extra Credit:*** Introduce DOH!
+When the number is evenly divisible by 7, return DOH!
+(NOTE: This is the sound that went off in my head when I realized my mistake!
+Doh!)
+Write some tests to test for this.
+(Again, let the TA know when you submit the assignment that you've done this.)

+***Extra Credit (Fall 2023 only!)
+(2 pts):*** My solution relied on knowing that we needed to divide by 3 and 5 ahead of time; can you write a version that takes a list of divisors (as in, a `listOf(3,5)`) as a parameter, rather than assuming 3 and 5 ahead of time?
+Then write some tests that test your new implementation.
+This is worth 2 points!
+(Again, let the TA know when you submit the assignment that you've done this.)

 ### Use `process`
 In the second section, your job is to use the `process` function defined in the code to generate strings.
 The process function takes a parameter and a block of code.
-Your job is to write the lambdas `r1` and `r2` to call `process` such that the tests for r1 and r2 pass.
+Your job is to write the lambdas `r1` and `r2` to call `process` such that the tests for `r1` and `r2` pass.

 > This is an exercise in getting the "block syntax" correct, as well as more practice around lambdas.
 If it's not becoming clear, the use of anonymous functions, lambdas, and block syntax is really important in Kotlin and other languages, and it's incredibly useful to be able to understand and use.
-Lambdas open up a whole new world of capability in code design, and you need to know it.
+Lambdas open up a whole new world of capability in code design.
+To my mind, this means you need to know it.

 ### Ho, Socrates!
 In the third section, you are to create an `enum` class called `Philosopher`.
 This is going to be a peculiar use of `enum`, however, as we are going to model a very simple state machine: that of the classic Greek philosopher.